comevussor/Apache-Hive-queries-on-IMDB-open-database/Spark general RDD.md

   - actions : collecting data (`collect()`), `count()`, collectin part of the data `take(n)`

 Spark uses lazy evaluation : transformations will not be implemented until action is called.

+## Spark internals

+- spark application (also called the spark drive) : it is present on a singe machine of the cluster, responsible for distributing the work on the cluster through YARN.
+It also gives the spark context (`sc.`)